Jen Selter Shows Off Underboob And Flat Abs In White Crop Top On Instagram

 Selter, dubbed a pioneer of fitspo on Instagram, has managed to translate her online fame into “real world” opportunities and a growing business empire.
 Often called the “butt selfie” or “belfie” queen, she was featured on Forbes‘ list of top social media influencers in 2017.
 So, she’s come a long way from being a gym desk clerk from Long Island.

 Selter now offers workout videos for her fans via her own fitness app.
 The Telegraph also reports that she gets $15,000 per sponsored post on Instagram.
-As The Daily Mail notes, she also launched an athleisure jewelry collaboration with ION Collection.
+As the Daily Mail notes, she also launched an athleisure jewelry collaboration with ION Collection.
 Each of the designs features a motivational message meant to inspire people to meet their fitness goals.

-‘The line means a lot to me because I love jewelry and because I really love quotes and sayings that motivate me,” said Jen in an interview with the Mail.
+‘The line means a lot to me because I love jewelry and because I really love quotes and sayings that motivate me,” said Jen in an interview with the Daily Mail.

 Selter shares lots of inspirational messages alongside her Instagram photos, so you can tell that it’s a core part of her brand.